-Our legal team at The Law Offices of George P. Escobedo & Associates, PLLC recently took on the case of a client who suffered serious injuries caused by an explosion at a chemical facility.
+Our legal team at The Law Office of George P. Escobedo & Associates, PLLC recently took on the case of a client who suffered serious injuries caused by an explosion at a chemical facility.
 Below, we tell you about the latest developments about this tragic disaster.

 Explosion at KMCO, LLC Facility